What is a task?

 Landed: all requirements have been implemented and task has been effectively delivered, pending stakeholder review and approval.

-Delivered: task is complete and delivered to stakeholder, if any.
+Delivered: task is complete and delivered to stakeholder.
 Stakeholder has accepted the deliverables of the task and the task is considered complete.
 Tasks can only transition to Delivered, but not from Delivered to any other status.
 Delivered tasks are considered immutable and any adjustments to the subject of said task should warrant a new task.

 Discarded: task is invalid, can not and will not be able to be delivered - ex. requirements or scope changed that renders the task not necessary, invalid task, duplicate requirement.
 Once discarded, tasks should generally remain discarded.